MykytaKozhemiakinn/react-madinart-portfolio/README.md

 `simple-react-lightbox` - customizable lightbox will help you to build a cool gallery.
 `sweetalert2` - easy to use and customize pop-up notification.
 `react-icons` - those sexy media icons.
+`react-spinners` - spinner on images loading.
+`react-animated-router` - amimation in routing.

 ## Available scripts: